NARPNet/NARPNet_NCS/README.md

 are any more check-ins.

 These macros were patterned after those distributed by AmRRON.
-The net flow defined in the NARPNet NCS macros was patterned off of both AmRRON and SEEN nets.
+The net flow defined in the NARPNet NCS macros was patterned after both AmRRON and SEEN nets.
 Also, the NARPNet NCS macros are more tailored to having a team of NCS's rather than a single operator.